 • Thyme vulgaris

-While research suggests there are health benefits, the FDA doesn’t monitor or regulate the purity or quality of essential oils.
-It’s important to talk with your doctor before you begin using essential oils and use caution when choosing a quality brand.
-You should also always do a test patch before using and dilute any essential oil in a carrier oil before use.
+While research suggests there are health benefits, the Food and Drug Administration (FDA) doesn’t monitor or regulate the purity or quality of essential oils.
+It’s important to talk with a healthcare professional before you begin using essential oils, and be sure to research the quality of a brand’s products.
+Always do a patch test before trying a new essential oil.

 Watch iodine intake

 People with autoimmune thyroid disorders should watch their iodine intake.
-The body uses iodine to make thyroid hormone, so too much may lead to imbalances.
+The body uses iodine to make thyroid hormones, so too much may lead to imbalances.

-Kelp and other kinds of seaweed are high in iodine and may worsen symptoms, including hair loss.
+Kelp and other seaweed are high in iodine and may worsen symptoms, including hair loss.
 Certain multivitamins and cough syrups may also contain iodine, so read labels carefully.

 Treat hair gently

-You can slow hair loss by treating your hair with care:
+You may be able to slow hair loss by treating your hair with care:

 • Avoid pulling hair into tight braids, buns, or ponytails.